 - Peel shell from eggs.

-- Add dill, cayenne, salt and pepper.
+- Place eggs into a bowl and add dill, cayenne, salt and pepper.
 Roughly mash.
 You can leave it chunky or not (do whatever you enjoy best).

 - Stir in chopped green onion.